nordic-mountain/Skyflix0-v0.0.0/README.md

 First it has a more improved graphics with customtkinter.
 It has also has title shortening system if the video title is over 41 charters.
 And has a page where you can view the info on the video before playing it.
-Instead of manualy putting the video urls it gets the latest youtube channels video!
+Instead of manualy putting the video urls it gets the latest youtube channels video.
-It uses pathlib so that you can just run it without problems with the path!
+It uses pathlib so that you can just run it without problems with the path.
 Have Fun!

 ## Bugs 🐜